kubernetes/enhancements/keps/sig-storage/1979-object-storage-support/README.md

 # Workflows
 Here we describe the workflows used to automate provisioning of new and existing buckets, and the de-provisioning of these buckets.

-> Note: when the app pod is started, the kubelet will gRPC call _NodeStageVolume_ which is received by the cosi-node-adapter.
-The pod waits until the adapter responds to the gRPC request.
+When the app pod is started, the kubelet will gRPC call _NodeStageVolume_ and _NodePublishVolume_, which are received by the cosi-node-adapter.
+The pod waits until the adapter responds to the gRPC requests.
 The adapter ensures that the target bucket has been provisioned and is ready to be accessed.

-When the app pod terminates, the kubelet gRPC calls _NodeUnpublishVolume_ which the cosi-node-adapter also receives.
+When the app pod terminates, the kubelet gRPC calls _NodeUnstageVolume_ and _NodeUnpublishVolume_, which the cosi-node-adapter also receives.
 The adapter orchestrates tear-down of bucket access resources, but does not delete the `BucketRequest` nor `Bucket` instances.

 General prep:
 + admin creates the needed bucket classes and bucket access classes.